Jackie Torres

 Jackie Torres is a Puerto Rican actress, writer, director and producer who gained notoriety while producing the top shows Marcano...El Show and Con lo que cuenta este pais in her native Puerto Rico and La Hora Lunatica in Los Angeles California, all for the Telemundo Television Network.
 Her move to Los Angeles introduced her to the cinema world.
 She directed the urban films The Price of the American Dream & East LA King for Laguna Productions and Crossing Frontiers for her own company Jakmar Entertainment.
 As an actress she has acted in over 20 films and TV series including Domino: Battle of the Bones, After Words, Black Monday, Bosch, ER, The District, Miss Cast Away and the Island Girls, Blood Relatives, and El Güero Estrada.
+She obtained a Bachelor’s Degree in Communications at the University of Maryland, College Park.
+After that, she got a Master’s Degree from the University of Puerto Rico.

 Career

 Puerto Rico

 In the summer of 1982, Barker's, once a giant of the department stores in USA, wanted to avoid closing its doors in Puerto Rico and launched a media campaign that covered TV, radio and press entitled: "La Nueva Era de Barkers" (Barkers New Era).
 This campaign put then teenager actress, "Jackie Torres", alongside TV personality "Pedro Zervigón".
 "Barkers" eventually closed its doors in Puerto Rico but this massive advertising campaign made "Torres" a very recognizable face everywhere and reaffirmed her decision to get a bachelor's degree in Radio, Television & Film from the "University of Maryland at College Park" in the United States.
 She then returned to Puerto Rico to get a master's degree in Public Communications from the "University of Puerto Rico at Rio Piedras".
 While still getting her master's degree, she worked for "Cedme Televisión", the University of Puerto Rico's provider of programming for "WIPR Channel 6", the channel of the government of Puerto Rico.
 She produced TV special "Estampas Navideñas" for WIPR.
 A year later, on 1989, "Torres" moved to another local channel in Puerto Rico, channel 13.
 There, she became one of Puerto Rico's first VJs (Video Jockey – term popularized by MTV) when she hosted "TVS" (Talent, Video & Sound) where she interviewed the top rock bands of Puerto Rico.
 6 months later, in 1990, Telemundo, the number one TV station of Puerto Rico at the time, hired her.